Continuous variable quantum key distribution with two-mode squeezed states: Results

-The experiment was carried out using the setup sketched in Fig. \ref{test}.
-We start by generating EPR entanglement~\cite{epr} between two modes of light.
+{\bf Experimental setup and results.} The experimental setup is sketched in Fig. \ref{test}.
+We start by generating EPR entanglement between two modes of light~\cite{epr}.
 The quadrature of one of the EPR modes is measured by means of high efficiency homodyne detection at Alice's station.
 In addition to the measurement, we induce a random but known coherent modulation to the second EPR mode.
 After the channel we measure the second mode using a high efficiency homodyne detector at Bob's station, to access either the amplitude quadrature or the phase quadrature.
-We use laser light at 1064 nm for the seeds and local oscillators and 532 nm for the pump for the Optical Parametric Oscillators (OPOs).
-The EPR state has $3.5$ dB $\pm0.2$ dB of two-mode squeezing and 8.2 dB $\pm0.2$ dB of antisqueezing and the coherent modulation depth is sequentially varied between 0 and 15 db.
+We use laser light at 1064 nm for the seeds and local oscillators and 532 nm for the pump for the optical parametric oscillators (OPOs).
+The EPR state has $3.5$ dB $\pm0.2$ dB of two-mode squeezing and 8.2 dB $\pm0.2$ dB of antisqueezing and the coherent modulation depth is sequentially varied between 0 and 15 dB.
 All measurements are performed at the sideband frequency of 4.9 MHz with a bandwidth of 90 kHz.
+The system is initially calibrated to ensure that the correlation between conjugate quadratures of Alice is negligible and that the quadratures of Alice are in phase with Bob.

 The experiment was carried out sequentially for conjugate quadratures; the amplitude quadrature was first conditionally squeezed, displaced and measured, and the procedure was then repeated for the phase quadrature.
 We add the homodyne and modulation data with an optimized gain.
-This results in two large data strings, one for Alice and one for Bob which are strongly correlated as shown for three different modulation depths in Fig. \ref{data1} a1)-a3 ).
+For technical reasons, we multiply the modulation data with the inverse of the gain factor.
+This results in two large data strings, one for Alice and one for Bob, which are strongly correlated as shown for three different modulation depths in Fig. \ref{data1} a)-c ).
 The correlations arise partly from the quadrature entanglement and partly from the coherent modulation.
-From the correlated data we compute the covariance matrices as illustrated in Fig. \ref{data1} b1)-b3), from which we can estimate the security limits for our system (see methods).
+From the correlated data we compute the covariance matrices as illustrated in Fig. \ref{data1} d)-f), from which we can estimate the security limits for our system (see Methods).